thma/lambda-ski/README.md

 - **Step 3**: next the `I 5` node is reduced according to the equation `i x = x`.
 That is, the reference to the application node `I @ 5` is modified to directly point to `5` instead.
 Please note that both arguments point to one and the same numeric value `5`.

 - **Step 4**: As a result of the transformation in step 3 both arguments of `MUL` are in normal-form.
-So now `MUL 5 5` can be performed: Accordingly the root node is no changed to `25`.
+So now `MUL 5 5` can be performed: Accordingly the root node is now changed to `25`.

-Now that we have seen the basic ideas behind graph-reduction we will have a closer look at the actual implementation in the following sections.
+Now that we have a basic understanding of the ideas behind graph-reduction we will have a closer look at the actual implementation in the following sections.

 ## Allocating a Graph with mutable references